substrait-io/substrait/site/docs/governance.md

 ## The Substrait Project

-The Substrait project consists of the code and repositories that reside in the [substrait-io GitHub organization](https://github.com/substrait-io), the [Substrait.io website](https://substrait.io), the [Substrait mailing list](https://groups.google.com/g/substrait), MS-hosted teams community calls and the [Substrait Slack workspace]({{versions.slackinvitelink}}).
+The Substrait project consists of the code and repositories that reside in the [substrait-io GitHub organization](https://github.com/substrait-io) (consisting of core repositories and `-contrib` repositories, which have relaxed requirements), the [Substrait.io website](https://substrait.io), the [Substrait mailing list](https://groups.google.com/g/substrait), MS-hosted teams community calls and the [Substrait Slack workspace]({{versions.slackinvitelink}}).
 (All are open to everyone and recordings/transcripts are made where technology supports it.)

 ## Substrait Volunteers